 Evening lecture by Chaim Seidler-Feller, The Napoleonic Sanhedrin and the Assimilation of French Jewry, followed by dinner on our own.

 Today we will visit Mainz, hometown of the first printer of the Bible, Johann Gutenberg, and an important center of rabbinical scholarship during the Middle Ages.
 This attractive town on the Rhine was home to Rabbi Yaadov ben Moshe Molin (1365-1427, known in Rabbinic circles as the Maharil – acronym for our teacher, Rabbi Yaakov Levi, son of Moshe).
 The Maharil was spiritual leader of the Jews of Germany, Austria, and Bohemia, and a leading authority on Jewish Law).
 The small Mainz synagogue, part of the post-World War II Mainz Jewish Community Center, is an architectural gem.
 Its ark contains three Torah scrolls that survived Kristallnacht.
 The Mainz Regional Museum, which we will visit, displays several 12th-century Jewish tombstones, including that of Gershom ben Judah (d.
-1049), who was commonly known to scholars of Judaism by the title Rabbeinu Gershom Me’Or Hagolah (960-1040).
-Acronym for Our teacher Gershom the light of the exile, Rabbi Gershom is most famous in Jewish tradition for his rulings prohibiting polygamy.
+1049), commonly known to scholars of Judaism by the title Rabbeinu Gershom Me’Or Hagolah (Our Teacher Gershom the Light of the Exile).
+Rabbi Gershom (960-1040) is most famous in Jewish tradition for his rulings prohibiting polygamy.
 Additionally, in Mainz, we will visit Saint Stephen’s Church which contains Germany’s only stained-glass windows by Marc Chagall.
 Lunch (included) along the way.

 Following a break for lunch (included), we will depart for Strasbourg.
 The language is French, but the architecture, food, and wine are overwhelmingly German.
 Cities and towns all over Alsace have German names while many are a French-German hybrid, understandable since Alsace changed hands from French to German and back again many times.
 Dinner at our hotel (included)